State of Washington Classified Job Specification

 Develops and operates preventative maintenance program for equipment;

-Operates a safety accident prevention program in accordance with Department policy; ensures staff and offender workers receive safety training and adhere to safe work practices;
+Operates a safety accident prevention program in accordance with Department policy; ensures staff and incarcerated workers receive safety training and adhere to safe work practices;

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Graduation from high school or equivalent and three years experience in the production, processing, or other type of business or manufacturing operation
+High school graduation or GED and four years of experience in the production or service unit of a business or manufacturing operation.

 Class Specification History